-If you’re like me, when fall hits, your morning coffee immediately needs a scoop of pumpkin in it.
-I don’t care if it’s still 90 degrees out, it’s fall dangit!
-Try it with a loaf of Vegan Pumpkin Banana Bread with Cream Cheese Filling or a Vegan Pumpkin Scones for the ultimate fall breakfast treat!
+If you’re like me, when the fall season hits, your homemade coffee drink immediately needs a scoop of pumpkin in it.
+I don’t care if it’s still 90 degrees out – it’s pumpkin season dangit!
+Try it with a loaf of Vegan Pumpkin Banana Bread with Cream Cheese Filling or a Vegan Pumpkin Scone for the ultimate fall breakfast treat!

-Making your own pumpkin spice latte at home is not only 100% vegan friendly, but better for you too!
+But making your own pumpkin spice latte at home that rivals the Starbucks version is not only quick, easy, and delicious, but better for you too!

 Ingredients You’ll Need

-- espresso – A latte is traditionally made with espresso and steamed milk with milk foam.
-To make the best at-home pumpkin spice latte, you definitely want to use espresso if at all possible.
-Skip to the variations section and I’ll give you the best tips for using coffee in a pinch.
+• espresso – A latte is traditionally made with espresso and steamed milk with milk foam.
+To make the best at-home pumpkin spice latte, I highly recommend using espresso when possible.
+If you’re unable to use espresso, skip down to the add-ins and variations section and I’ll give you the best tips for using regular coffee in a pinch.

-- pumpkin puree – One perk of making your own pumpkin spice latte at home is using REAL PUMPKIN.
-It may be no surprise that pumpkin spice lattes at coffee shop almost never contain real pumpkin.
-It’s almost always a pumpkin flavored syrup.
-Once you try a pumpkin spice latte with real pumpkin puree, you’ll prefer it over the syrup every time.
+• pure pumpkin puree – One perk of making your own pumpkin spice latte at home is using REAL PUMPKIN for the ultimate pumpkin flavor.
+Pumpkin spice lattes sold at coffee shops almost never contain real pumpkin.
+It’s almost always a pumpkin flavored syrup made with “natural flavors” and a whole lot of sugar.
+But once you try a pumpkin spice latte with real pumpkin puree, you’ll prefer it over the syrup every. single. time.

-- pumpkin pie spice – I use a pre-made store bought pumpkin pie spice, but you can always make your own at home with a simple mix of cinnamon, ginger, nutmeg, cloves, allspice, and black pepper.
-Try this quick homemade pumpkin pie spice blend from Sally’s Baking Addiction.
+• pumpkin pie spice – I use a pre-mixed store bought pumpkin pie spice, but you can always make your own at home with a simple mix of fall spices including cinnamon, ground ginger, nutmeg, ground cloves, allspice, and black pepper.
+Try this quick homemade pumpkin pie spice recipe from Sally’s Baking Addiction.

 Add Ins & Variations

-- Make your own pumpkin puree: If you can’t find pumpkin puree in stores, roast your own sugar pie pumpkins at home and blend them into a simple puree.
-Follow this simple guide to learn how to make pumpkin puree.
+• Make your own pumpkin puree: If you can’t find pumpkin puree in stores, roast your own sugar pie pumpkins at home and blend them into a simple puree using a food processor or high-speed blender.
+Follow this simple guide to learn how to make pumpkin puree at home.

-- Pumpkin substitutions: If your store is out of pumpkin puree, look for a can of sweet potato puree or butternut squash puree.
-The flavors are very similar and will make an equally delicious Autumn Spice Latte :).
+• Pumpkin substitutions: If your store is out of pumpkin puree and you don’t have time to roast your own pumpkins, look for a can of sweet potato puree or butternut squash puree.
+The flavors are very similar to pure pumpkin puree and will make an equally delicious Autumn Spice Latte :).
+Avoid using pumpkin pie filling – this canned product is sweetened with sugar and meant to taste like the filling of pumpkin pie.

-- Maple syrup substitutions: Use another liquid sweetener like agave nectar or substitute 1 tablespoon of coconut sugar, sugar, or brown sugar to taste.
-You can even omit the sweetener completely if you prefer.
+• Maple syrup substitutions: Use another liquid sweetener like agave nectar, date syrup or substitute 1 tablespoon of coconut sugar, sugar, or brown sugar to suit your personal taste buds.
+You can even omit the sweetener completely if you prefer or are using a plant-based milk made with added sugars.

 How to Make a Vegan Pumpkin Spice Latte